HaxeFoundation/haxe-evolution/proposals/0000-throws-statement.md

 ## Unresolved questions

-It is unclear whether this new keyword should allow for multiple error types, like it does in Java.
+It is unclear whether this new statement should allow for multiple error types, like it does in Java.
 However, this might require an overhaul of the type system, as to my knowledge, it is currently not equipped to handle a possibility of one of multiple types at the moment.